-• The Senior Management Team
+The Senior Management Team

-The Chief Executive leads the Council's Senior Management Team to collectively have involvement in and oversight of the processes involved in maintaining and reviewing the effectiveness of the governance framework.
+The Acting/Temporary Chief Executive leads the Council's Senior Management Team.
+They are collectively involved with the oversight of the processes involving in maintaining and reviewing the effectiveness of the Council's governance framework.

 In doing so the Senior Management Team regularly review: